Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Experimental Results

 \subsection{Real Data}

-In the first experiment of this subsection, we compare the RPCD+ and HOOI methods for compressing the images in \emph{Yale face database}\footnote{You can find a 64x64 version in \url{http://www.cad.zju.edu.cn/home/dengcai/Data/FaceData.html}}\cite{belhumeur1997eigenfaces}.
-This dataset contains 165 grayscale images of 15 individual.
+In the first experiment of this subsection, we compare the RPCD+ and HOOI methods for compressing the images in \emph{Yale face database}\footnote{A 64x64 version can be found here \url{http://www.cad.zju.edu.cn/home/dengcai/Data/FaceData.html}}\cite{belhumeur1997eigenfaces}.
+This dataset contains 165 grayscale images of 15 individuals.
 There are 11 images per subject in different facial expressions or configuration, thus we have a dense tensor $\mathcal{X} \in \mathbb{R}^{64\times 64 \times 11 \times 15}$.
 For two levels of compression, we decompose $\mathcal{X}$ to three tucker tensor with multi-linear rank $(16,16,11,15)$ and $(8,8,11,15)$, respectively.
 The results are shown in \cref{fig:yale}.

-The first row in each figure contains the original images, the second and third rows contain the results of the compression usin the HOOI and RPCD+ methods, respectively.
-The attained Relative error for both algorithms are the same but RPCD+ is faster ($0.12$ vs $0.19$ seconds) for the case of $16\times16$.
-The difference in speed becomes larger ($0.09$ vs $0.16$ seconds), when we want to compress the data more, that is the case of $8\times8$.
+The first row in each figure contains the original images, the second and third rows contain the results of the compression using the HOOI and RPCD+ methods, respectively.
+The attained relative error for both algorithms are the same but RPCD+ is faster ($0.09$ vs $0.15$ seconds) for the case of $16\times16$.
+The difference in speed becomes larger ($0.06$ vs $0.12$ seconds), when we want to compress the data more, that is the case of $8\times8$.

-In another comparison for the real data, we compare RPCD, RPCD+ and HOOI with a newly introduced SVD-based method called D-Tucker \cite{jang2020d}.
-D-Tucker compresses the original tensor by performing randomized SVD on slices of the re-ordered tensor and then computies the orthogonal factor matrices and the core tensor using SVD. \cite{jang2020d} reported that this method works well when the order of a tensor is high in two dimensions and the rest of the orders are low, that is for $\mathcal{X}_{re} \in \mathbb{R}^{I_1 \times I_2 \times K_3 \times ... \times K_d}$ we have $I_1 \geq I_2 >> K_3 \geq ... \geq K_d$.
-Because, the term $L = K_3 \times ... \times K_d$, determines how many times the algorithm needs to do randomized SVDs for the slices.
+In another comparison for the real data, we compare RPCD, RPCD+ and HOOI with a newly introduced SVD-based method called D-Tucker\footnote{We use the Matlab implementation they provided in \url{https://datalab.snu.ac.kr/dtucker/}} \cite{jang2020d}.
+D-Tucker compresses the original tensor by performing randomized SVD on slices of the re-ordered tensor and then computes the orthogonal factor matrices and the core tensor using SVD.
+The paper \cite{jang2020d} reported that this method works well when the dimensions of a tensor is high in two modes, and the rest of the modes are low dimensional.
+That is, for $\mathcal{X}_{re} \in \mathbb{R}^{I_1 \times I_2 \times K_3 \times \cdots \times K_d}$ where we have $I_1 \geq I_2 \gg K_3 \geq \cdots \geq K_d$, the algorithm needs to compute $L = K_3 \times \cdots \times K_d$ randomized SVDs.